RPS: Reflection on the success of Public schools

 Thirty Rolla students were then recognized by the Board for their success on the National Latin Exam.
 RPS Board of Education president-elect, Jim Packard, said the exam is administered to over 139,000 students worldwide — so their achievements are admirable:

 The Board of Education then congratulated the RHS Academic Team for a successful district tournament.
 The Academic Team won the class four district six championship title.
-This is the fourth straight year that the Rolla team has won the district title.
+This is the fourth straight year in a row that the Rolla team has won the district title.
 The team members are as follows:

 Elena Bai, fist place All District; David Ditton, sixth place All District; Michael Keeney, first place Algebra 2 team; Kassi Hayes, captain; Kathleen Beetner, co-captain;Renee Wang; Kayla Copeland, Angela Yang; Mallory Moats; Samantha Maddux; Yahya Elgawady; Jessi Kimball and Brendan Crabtree.